pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 ### Fixed weights

-With fixed weights detuning/amplitude addressing patterns can defined in the following way.
+With fixed weights, detuning/amplitude addressing patterns can be defined in the following way:

 ```python exec="on" source="material-block" session="emu"
 import torch